 - Seasonality

-Top PPC bid management tips for maximizing returns
+Top PPC bid management tips to maximize returns

 Now that you’ve learned what bidding strategies to use and what mistakes to avoid, it’s time to learn about how to maximize the returns on your campaigns.